OptimalBits/bull/REFERENCE.md

   retryProcessDelay: number = 5000; // delay before processing next job in case of internal error.
   backoffStrategies: {}; // A set of custom backoff strategies keyed by name.
   drainDelay: number = 5; // A timeout for when the queue is in drained state (empty waiting for jobs).
+  isSharedChildPool: boolean = false; // enables multiple queues on the same instance of child pool to share the same instance.
 }
 ```